kumbulanit/t-sql/tech company/untitled/Module 6 - Working with SQL Server 2016 Data Types/Lab_Working_with_SQL_Server_2016_Data_Types_Answers.md

         WHEN YEAR(BirthDate) >= 1946 THEN 'Baby Boomer'
         ELSE 'Silent Generation'
     END AS Generation
-FROM Employees
+FROM Employees e
-WHERE BirthDate IS NOT NULL AND HireDate IS NOT NULL ORDER BY YearsOfService DESC;
+WHERE BirthDate IS NOT NULL AND e.HireDate IS NOT NULL ORDER BY YearsOfService DESC;
 ```